Leslie Dan Faculty of Pharmacy: COVID-19 pandemic

 During the COVID-19 pandemic, the Leslie Dan Faculty of Pharmacy received a $554,792 grant from the Public Health Agency of Canada's Immunization Partnership Fund to reduce adult vaccine hesitancy through the CARD (Comfort, Ask, Relax and Distract) system previously developed for children.
 This strategy was implemented to increase uptake of COVID-19 vaccines.

+Leslie L. Dan Pharmacy Building

+The faculty is based in the Leslie L. Dan Pharmacy Building on the St. George campus, noted for its two orb-shaped classrooms referred to as the "pods", which are suspended lecture halls.
+The pods are lit at night with coloured stage lights visible from afar, giving the building a "Star Trek feel" and likened to giant glowing pills.
+The Pharmacy Building has received international coverage and awards, in part because of its design team, including Sir Norman Foster and Claude Engle, as well as its sponsor Leslie Dan.
+It was also featured on the cover of, as well as profiled in, the book Detail in Process.

 Academics and curricula

-The Leslie Dan Faculty of Pharmacy offers several degrees:
+The Leslie Dan Faculty of Pharmacy offers the following degrees: